Georgia (U.S. state): Colonial era and Revolutionary War

-After the Creek War (1813–1814), General Andrew Jackson forced the Muscogee (Creek) tribes to surrender land to the state of Georgia, including in the Treaty of Fort Jackson (1814), surrendering 21 million acres in what is now southern Georgia and central Alabama, and the Treaty of Indian Springs (1825).
+After the Creek War (1813–1814), General Andrew Jackson forced the Muscogee (Creek) tribes to surrender land to Georgia, including in the Treaty of Fort Jackson (1814), surrendering 21 million acres in what is now southern Georgia and central Alabama, and the Treaty of Indian Springs (1825).
 In 1829, gold was discovered in the North Georgia mountains leading to the Georgia Gold Rush and establishment of a federal mint in Dahlonega, which continued in operation until 1861.
-The resulting influx of white settlers put pressure on the government to take land from the Cherokee Nation.
-In 1830, President Andrew Jackson signed the Indian Removal Act, sending many eastern Native American nations to reservations in present-day Oklahoma, including all of Georgia's tribes.
+The resulting influx of American settlers put pressure on the federal U.S. government to take land from the Cherokee Nation.
+In 1830, President Andrew Jackson signed into law the Indian Removal Act, sending many eastern Indian nations to reservations in present-day Oklahoma, including all of Georgia's tribes.
 Despite the Supreme Court's ruling in Worcester v.
 Georgia (1832) that U.S. states were not permitted to redraw Indian boundaries, President Jackson and the state of Georgia ignored the ruling.
 In 1838, his successor, Martin Van Buren, dispatched federal troops to gather the tribes and deport them west of the Mississippi.
 This forced relocation, known as the Trail of Tears, led to the death of more than four thousand Cherokees.

+American Civil War

-In early 1861, Georgia joined the Confederacy (with secessionists having a slight majority of delegates) and became a major theater of the Civil War.
+In early 1861, as the American Civil War commenced, Georgia chose to leave the Union to join the Confederacy.
+Support for secession from the Union enjoyed a slight majority among the state's delegates, and the state ultimately became one of several major military theaters during the Civil War.

 Major battles took place at Chickamauga, Kennesaw Mountain, and Atlanta.
-In December 1864, a large swath of the state from Atlanta to Savannah was destroyed during General William Tecumseh Sherman's March to the Sea.
-18,253 Georgian soldiers died in service, roughly one of every five who served.
-In 1870, following the Reconstruction era, Georgia became the last Confederate state to be restored to the Union.
+In December 1864, a large swath of the state from Atlanta to Savannah, was destroyed during General William Tecumseh Sherman's March to the Sea, during which 18,253 Georgian soldiers were killed, representing roughly one of every five then in service of the Confederacy.
+One of the most notorious Civil War sites in the state was the Andersonville Prison, where nearly 13,000 Union prisoners of war died because of inhumane conditions and ill treatment.
+Following the war, the camp's commander Henry Wirz was sentenced to death for war crimes and hanged, making him the highest-ranking Confederate official to be executed.